Social Repose: Yalta and Empress: 2015-2019

 Social Repose released Yalta in the fall of 2015, choosing the name to signal a new beginning.
-Richie wanted to make emotionally meaningful music, thus the shift from electronic dance music to experimental indie.
+Giese wanted to make emotionally meaningful music, thus the shift from electronic dance music to experimental indie.
 He wrote and produced this transitional album, citing Imogen Heap and Twenty One Pilots as big influences.
 Themes touched on identity and relationships, with softer piano replacing aggressive synth and with melodic, often poetic, vocals.

 Social Repose is primarily a solo artist, so touring to support Yalta reduced the time available to upload new musical content.
-Richie apologized in a tour vlog for the delay, explaining that he managed his own travel, stage load in/load out, and merch, and didn't realize how little free time he would have.
-He still posted music as he could, but to keep his content in front of viewers, the Social Repose channel expanded into more diverse types of content.
-He created clever musical bits such as making songs out of comments and tweets, and rounded out the content with skits, reaction videos, and collaborations with other YouTubers.
+Giese apologized in a tour vlog for the delay, explaining that he managed his own travel, stage load in/load out, and merch, and didn't realize how little free time he would have.

 In the fall of 2016, Social Repose released trailers that contained glimpses of an upcoming work, and on Halloween the "Filthy Pride" song and video dropped.
 The melancholy lyrics touched on relationship and mental health struggles and the accompanying video was a striking monochromatic piece.
 The following fall, two more video trailers appeared, each followed shortly by the music video debuts for "Villain" and "Empress" respectively.
 The Empress EP released on the same date as the video, and Social Repose toured to support "Empress" across the US and Europe through late 2019.
-Continuing Social Repose's shift to alternative music that began with Yalta, Empress featured a dark, atmospheric sound inspired largely by bands Daughter and Twenty One Pilots.
-Richie wrote Empress around the themes in the "Filthy Pride" single because he felt they needed to be talked about.
-His candid, oft-confessional songwriting didn't shy away from the topics of depression and sadness, and the dichotomy of toxic relationships.
+Continuing Social Repose's shift to alternative music that began with Yalta, Empress featured a dark, atmospheric sound.
+Giese wrote Empress around the themes in the "Filthy Pride" single because he felt they needed to be talked about.

-During this period, Richie was very open about struggling with depression and burnout.
-The time demands of providing constant content left him feeling increasingly isolated from friends and family.
+During this period, Giese was open about struggling with depression and burnout.
 He spoke about how the pressure to constantly upload and maintain relevance made it difficult to focus on time-intensive creative work like songwriting.
-Recording covers felt less like a passion and more like a job, since some of his favorite bands were not as well known, so wouldn't generate as much attention.
-With Richie feeling stuck in a creative rut but depending on YouTube numbers for income, he shifted Social Repose uploads more towards skits and satire.
+Giese shifted Social Repose uploads more towards skits and satire.